Dtcreation/Firmware-Molise-Artillery/README.md

 <a name="Marlin-Firmware-Installation"></a>

-## Install / Update Molise : Marlin
+## Marlin - Install / Update Molise

 On Sidewinder X1 and Genius printers, the mainboard's USB port used to connect the printer to a PC (e.g. to OctoPrint) is wired to a serial bus.
 This bus is also shared by both TFT and mainboard.
 The sharing of the serial bus does not allow to easily flash Marlin firmware due to collisions in the bus.